tbrowder/GNU-FreeFont-OT/Installation.md

 If this package does not install the fonts for your system you can obtain them from the following sources:

-Then you should install them manual them manually:

-On Debian:
+On systems derived from Debian:

     $ sudo aptitude install fonts-freefont-otf